-Our Peer mentoring program, at Hemlington Hall Academy, is about provide guidance for the children from the children.
+Our Peer mentoring program, at Hemlington Hall Academy, is about providing guidance for the children from the children.
 Through this special relationship, peer mentors provide advice and support and serve as role models for younger and older people who need help.

 These children do a wonderful job supporting everybody at Hemlington Hall Academy!

 Challenging Bullying Award